 New Performance-Based Long-Term Incentive Program.
 On March 16, 2012, the committee and board approved a new performance-based long-term incentive program for our CEO, executive vice presidents and senior vice presidents that focuses on TSR.
-Consistent with our pay for performance philosophy, this program represents 100% of our CEO and executive vice presidents' long-term stock-based compensation and 50% of our senior vice presidents' long-term stock-based compensation and 50% of our senior vice presidents' long-term stock-based compensation awarded to these individuals is performance-based.
+Consistent with our pay for performance philosophy, this program represents 100% of our CEO and executive vice presidents' long-term stock-based compensation and 50% of our senior vice presidents' long-term stock-based compensation.
+In any event, all of the long-term stock-based compensation awarded to these individuals is performance-based.